MrSinho/shvulkan/README.md

 ### What could the graphics example be improved with

-* multiple frames in flight
 * textures
-* read swapchain image memory
+* read framebuffer attachments memory
 * offline rendering
+* raytracing using compute shader

 [top](#shvulkan)